 Caring For Your Pet After Death

-When a beloved pet dies it can be an incredibly sad time for owners, and it can be difficult to know what to do.
+When a beloved pet dies, whether you have a pet funeral plan or not, it can be an incredibly sad time for owners, and it can be difficult to know what to do.
 Make sure you're prepared during this upsetting time by using this guide.

 Whether your pet dies naturally at home or is put to sleep at the vets, it’s always a stressful and upsetting time.
 What often adds to the trauma of a pet’s death is the uncertainty of how to handle their remains.
-Take some of the stress out of this period with guide on what to do when your pet dies and always ask for help from a friend, family member or veterinary professional.
+Take some of the stress out of this period with this guide on how to care for your pet after death.

 What to do when your pet dies